A total of 13 carriers currently operate the A380 (listed in order of when they first took delivery of the aircraft).

 Qantas, Air France and BA are the only three A380 carriers to offer a premium economy cabin.

 Emirates’ A380s, which are configured without the crew rest area, have the largest economy offering at 427 seats, followed by the Lufthansa aircraft at 420 (all on the lower deck).

 Air France has the most seats overall at 538, some 131 seats more than the Korean Air 407-seat layout.
-But all of the current capacities will pale into insignificance compared to the 840-seat layout planned by Air Austral (see online news, January 2009), although that order has since been cancelled.
+But all of the current capacities will pale into insignificance compared to the 840-seat layout which had been planned by Air Austral (see online news, January 2009), although that order has since been cancelled.

 Forthcoming A380 operators

 Virgin Atlantic and Japanese carrier ANA both have outstanding orders for the superjumbo, although Virgin’s deliveries have been deferred indefinitely.

 ANA will take delivery of the first of three superjumbos in 2018, featuring a special sea turtle design which was chosen from over 2,000 submissions received in an open competition organized by the carrier.